 In TICToK, chemicals are categorized based on their functions in tattoo inks, such as:

 In TICToK, each chemical has been mapped to their standard identifiers such as Chemical Abstracts Service Registry Number (CASRN), PubChem identifier, DSSTox identifier, canonical SMILES, InChI and InChIKey.
-Furthermore, TICToK provides users with chemical information such as 2D and 3D structures, chemical characterization (Classyfire), physicochemical properties, molecular descriptors, predicted ADMET properties, associated hazards, associated cosmetics-relevant regulatory coverage, associated adverse outcome pathways within AOP-Wiki, and associated toxicological endpoints compiled from ToxCast.
+Furthermore, TICToK provides users with chemical information such as 2D and 3D structures, chemical characterization (Classyfire), physicochemical properties, molecular descriptors, predicted ADMET properties, associated hazards, associated regulatory coverage, associated adverse outcome pathways within AOP-Wiki, and associated toxicological endpoints compiled from ToxCast.